MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-idebughostfield-getname.md

 ---
 UID: NF:dbgmodel.IDebugHostField.GetName
 title: IDebugHostField::GetName (dbgmodel.h)
-description: Returns the name of the symbol if the symbol has a name. ms.date: 09/12/2018
+description: "The IDebugHostField::GetName method, when called on a symbol, gets the name of the symbol if it has a name." ms.date: 09/12/2018
 keywords: ["IDebugHostField::GetName"]
 ms.keywords: IDebugHostField::GetName, GetName, IDebugHostField.GetName, IDebugHostField::GetName, IDebugHostField.GetName